-- A direct link on the CAB home webpage. - A hyperlink provided on the application documentation. - A hard copy of the information at the application stage. - As part of the certification agreement with the client. - 7.6.2 The CAB shall: - 7.6.2.1 Within 10 working days of receiving a complaint or an appeal, provide an initial response to the complainant or appellant, including an outline of the CAB's proposed course of action to follow up on the complaint or appeal. - 7.6.2.2 Keep the complainant or appellant informed of progress in evaluating the complaint or appeal until it is closed. - 7.6.2.3 Provide evidence to the complainant or appellant if resolution of the complaint or appeal requires the involvement of the scheme owner or other bodies. - 7.6.3 The CAB should investigate the allegations and specify all proposed actions in response to the complainant or appellant within 3 months of receiving the complaint or appeal.
+- A direct link on the CAB home webpage. - A hyperlink provided on the application documentation. - A hard copy of the information at the application stage. - As part of the certification agreement with the client. - 7.6.2 The CAB shall: - a.
+Within 10 working days of receiving a complaint or an appeal, provide an initial response to the complainant or appellant, including an outline of the CAB's proposed course of action to follow up on the complaint or appeal. - b.
+Keep the complainant or appellant informed of progress in evaluating the complaint or appeal until it is closed.

-Document: MSC General Certification Requirements v2.3 Date of issue: 31 August 2018
+Document: MSC General Certification Requirements v2.4.1 Date of publication: 7 May 2019